gagan1393/Assignment_RestAssured/README.md

 4. Fourth test is to create a new user and for that i am creating an JSON object and putting the value inside that and verifying the status code - i.e 201
 5. Fifth test is to update the new user and for that i am using put command and verifing the status code i.e 200

-How to Run the Tests from command prompt
+How to use this framework?

+1. Clone the repository to your workspace.
-1. Open the command prompt
+2. Open the command prompt and change the directory to workspace
-2. use this command - mvn install
+3. use this command - mvn install
-3. It will start running the Tests
+4. It will start running the Tests

 Regards